datacentricdesign/lab/collections/_posts/2019-04-30-com-serial.md

 description:
 main-class: 'tutorial'
 color:
-tags: communication, arduino, raspberry Pi, serial, FSR
+tags:
+- communication
+- Arduino
+- Raspberry Pi
+- serial
+- FSR
 categories:
 twitter_text:
 introduction: In this tutorial we lead you toward sensing data over serial.
 We will collect data coming out of a Force Sensitive Resistor.